filtho/ContrastiveLosses/README.md

 ![Results on Dog dataset](gcae/animated.gif)

+This model has a 2-dimensional output.
+The model "CM_3D_test9oh8nb2"is the one used in the preprint, and has a normalized 3-dimensional output.

 ## Some notes:

 Depending on the hardware setup, some minor changes may need to be made for the code to run.
 One issue could be the GPU running out of memory.
 Reducing the batch size in the train_opts file could be one fix, another would be to use less variants, toggled in the data_opts file.
 For my current hardware setup, I had to explicitly allocate more memory than tensorflow automatically did.
 This can be done by adding the line